marcrabadan/MongoDbContext/README.md

 # 3 - Configuring

-SocialContext has a TRANSIENT lifestyle and your configuration has a SINGLETON lifestyle, both by default is SCOPED lifestyle.
+In the example, SocialContext has a TRANSIENT lifestyle and your configuration has a SINGLETON lifestyle, both by default is SCOPED lifestyle.

 You can choose by connection string or a custom configuration from MongoClientSettings.

 Azure Cosmos Db configuration is enabled in 1.0.1.

+**Configuration via Connection String:**

 ```csharp